wtolson/gnsq/CONTRIBUTING.rst

     $ mkvirtualenv gnsq
     $ cd gnsq/
-    $ python setup.py develop
+    $ pip install -r requirements.txt

 4. Create a branch for local development::

     $ git checkout -b name-of-your-bugfix-or-feature

    Now you can make your changes locally.

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

     $ flake8 gnsq tests
-    $ python setup.py test
+    $ py.test
     $ tox

    To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::